Gloucester History Festival Digital Programme

 1. Can I pay to watch every event via livestream?

-Yes – you can purchase a Digital Festival Pass for only £60, which gives livestream access to all livestreamed events within the Autumn Festival programme.
-Digital passes are available to buy at any time until the end of the Festival and allow you to watch all 48 events until Friday 27 September.
+Yes – you can purchase a Digital Festival Pass for only £65, which gives livestream access to all livestreamed events within the Spring Weekend programme.
+Digital passes are available to buy at any time until 10pm on Sunday 12th October and allow you to watch all 9 days of events until 11pm on Sunday 12th October

 1. How much is a livestream ticket?